thi-ng/umbrella/CONTRIBUTING.md

 downstream workflows related to Babel transpilation and TypeScript's `isolatedModules` compilation feature.
 For that reason, that latter option is now enabled for all packages and exported `const enum`s are NOT to be used anymore in this project.
-The only exception are packages where `const enums` are used internally.
-For all others we have reverted to using normal `enum`s, but might introduce alternatives in the future...
+The only exceptions are packages where `const enums` are used internally.
+For all others, we have reverted to using normal `enum`s, but might introduce alternatives in the future...

 ### Arrow functions preferred